euro-hpc-pl/SpinGlassEngine.jl/docs/src/peps.md

 # Constructing PEPS tensor network

-After creating the clustered Hamiltonian, we can turn it into a PEPS tensor network as shown in the Section [Brief description of the algorithm](../algorithm.md).
+After creating the Potts Hamiltonian, we can turn it into a PEPS tensor network as shown in the Section [Brief description of the algorithm](../algorithm.md).

 ```@docs
 PEPSNetwork